junkurihara/jscu/README.md

 # Notes
 One of the listed APIs/libraries is automatically chosen and leveraged for each implemented function, and unified interfaces are provided for browsers and Node.js.

-- ECDSA and ECDH (may not work in IE due to AES):
+- ECDSA and ECDH:
   * WebCrypto API for browsers
   * NodeCrypto for Node.js
   * [elliptic](https://github.com/indutny/elliptic) for browsers
-- RSA-PSS, RSASSA-PKCS1-v1_5, RSA-OAEP (may not work in IE)
+- RSA-PSS, RSASSA-PKCS1-v1_5, RSA-OAEP (RSA-PSSS does not work in IE and Edge)
   * WebCrypto API for browsers
   * NodeCrypto for Node.js
 - Key format conversion: